llnl/RAJAPerf/docs/sphinx/dev_guide/structure.rst

 Each directory contains files for kernels in the Group associated with the directory name.
-For example, the ``lcals`` directory contains kernels from the LCALS benchmark suite, the ``stream`` directory contains kernels from a stream benchmark suite, and so on.
+For example, the ``lcals`` directory contains kernels from the LCALS benchmark suite (a precursor to RAJA Performance Suite), the ``stream`` directory contains kernels from a stream benchmark suite, and so on.
 The one exception is the ``common`` directory, which contains files that implement the Suite infrastructure and utilities, such as data management routines, used throughout the Suite.

 The following discussion describes how to modify and add files with new content to the Suite, such as new kernels, variants, etc.